Skip to main content

 Complete remedial actions

-If you're using the Field Link, completing a remedial action is as easy as changing the status of that task to resolved and importing the changes back into the platform.
+If you're using the Field Link, completing a remedial action is as easy as changing the status of that ticket to resolved and importing the changes back into the platform.

 If you're using the platform itself, you can edit the anomaly to change the status to resolved to indicate that this intervention has taken place and the problem should not persist.